james-priest/james-priest.github.io/README.md

 | :--- | ---: |
 | Senior Software Engineer | La Canada, California |

-Complete two years of full-time technical training related to web, mobile, and app development.
+Completed two years of full-time technical training related to web and mobile development.
 This was done through Udacity, an industry leading technology educator that offers programs created by Google, IBM, Amazon, AT&T, and Facebook.

 | Program | Duration | Completion |
 | --- | --- |